 - An occasional visitor or someone who is providing a service

-What if the abuse is also a crime?
+If the abuse is also a crime

 If the abuse is also a crime such as assault, racial harassment, rape or theft you should involve the police to prevent someone else from being abused.
 If the police are involved we will work with them and with you to support you.